vmharvey/cherentrace/README.md

                                                                                 \-> sim_telarray with telescope class B -> eventio-format to file
                                                                                 \-> ...
 ```
+The "IACT interface" is a set of C routines called from Fortran, which convert
+data into eventio format and pass it on to (generally) `multipipe_corsika`.

 `multipipe_corsika` takes the eventio-format binary stream from the IACT
 interface and splits it between multiple output locations, including
 potentially saving directly to disk and being passed to sim_telarray to
 simulate different types of telescopes or NSB levels from the same air shower.

+sim_telarray writes data in eventio format to simtel files, but it doesn't
+necessarily pass through all of the eventio data that it originally received:
+some of it is reformatted into different data structures, and some is dropped.

 ## Usage